-Charitable Words Scholar Tyler Bell, a veteran of the War in Iraq, covering the kickoff of People Working Cooperatively’s ‘Ramp it Up for Veterans’ campaign.
-The nonprofit’s work helped 98-year-old World War II veteran Anna Fields, shown here with her daughter Paula, remain in her Bond Hill home.
+Charitable Scholar and Marine Veteran of Iraq Tyler Bell covering ‘Ramp it Up for Veterans’ kick off campaign, which featured a video he produced as part of his internship.
+The nonprofit’s work helped 98-year-old World War II veteran Anna Fields remain in her home.

 Overhead on large video board above Macy’s, a video showed the work of Charitable Words Scholar Tyler Bell, on assignment with PWC as a media intern.
 At the table next to ours, his parents looked on with pride.
 I told them Charitable Words was proud, too.
 And thanked them and the Bell family for their service to our country.

 Tyler, a University of Cincinnati journalism student, is also a U.S. Marine and veteran of the war in Iraq.
 As we watched him hustle around the stage with two cameras around his neck, I told his parents that he is a good photojournalist.
 They have raised a good man.
 A son to them, and a brother to me and more than 20 million military veterans in the U.S. Too many are in low-income and in critical need of services such as PWC’s home repair and modifications for the disabled.

 Among the dignitaries on stage: Anna Field, a 98-year-old World War II combat nurse who is one of the veterans who’ve benefited from PWC’s program.
 Anna, in a bright blue dress and hat, red and white scarf and gold cross on her neck, thanked PWC for helping her stay in her Bond Hill home that was “falling apart” until her daughter, Paula, learned of the home repair program and called for help.

 “They have been so helpful to me to allow me to remain, for the rest of the time I have left, in my own home,” she said.